It is very important for international students to stay in lawful immigration status

 Regulations for F-2 Dependents

-Spouses and minor children of F-1 students may be eligible for F-2 visas and F-2 status in the U.S. The F-1 student must apply for F-2 I-20 Forms for his/her dependent(s) with International Services by submitting a “Green Sheet” request form and proof of financial ability to support his/her dependent(s) in the U.S. After the F-2 I-20 is issued, the F-2 dependent must use the original I-20 to apply for F-2 visa.
-If he/she is granted a visa, the dependent may seek admission into the U.S.
+Spouses and minor children of F-1 students may be eligible for F-2 visas and F-2 status in the U.S. The F-1 student must apply for F-2 I-20 Forms for their dependent(s) with International Services by submitting a “Green Sheet” request form and proof of financial ability to support their dependent(s) in the U.S. After the F-2 I-20 is issued, the F-2 dependent must use the original I-20 to apply for an F-2 visa.
+If they are granted a visa, the dependent may seek admission into the U.S.

 F-2 dependents are not allowed to work in the U.S. under any circumstances.